iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.13/report.md

 > It requires a Verification Code to report you are Positive.
 The UMCconnect has no idea how to give me a Verification code after they told me I am positive.
 The app is useless, you can't report you have Covid.
 It was another huge Democrat money wasting pork belly project<br> :date: __2020-12-18 20:49:57__

 > This annoing<br> :date: __2020-12-18 12:02:08__

-> 12-16-20 update: Uninstalled, waited a few days, reinstalled and the App still does not refresh....
-App does not allow you to refresh, uninstalled and reinstalled and still does not refresh.<br> :date: __2020-12-16 23:13:26__

-> The verification code sent by the SNHD was 7 digits, the app requires an 8 digit code.
-Could not upload the verification number because it was not recognized as valid.
-Useless app.<br> :date: __2020-12-16 21:46:13__